Apophis-1/RSG_Vink-Sabhahit_2023/README.md

 # Overview

 Mass loss for red supergiants (RSGs) oft use empirical prescriptions like de Jager et al. (1988) with mass-loss scaling with luminosity.
 However, Yang et al. 2023 showcase an empirical mass-loss kink with the mass loss scaling steeply above log(L/L☉) of 4.5.
 We formulate a mass loss scaling with the luminosity to current mass ratio based on these empirical rates transitioning from a shallow to steep scaling.
-The paper is available at <a href="https://ui.adsabs.harvard.edu/abs/2023A%26A...678L...3V/abstract" target="_blank">Vink & Sabhahit (2023)</a> - Exploring the Red Supergiant wind kink.
-A Universal mass-loss concept for massive stars.

 ### Summary of Mass Loss Used